 Now, there is a concern about false alarms here, especially for home fires.
 We have all set off the smoke detector when we accidentally burned dinner, and there was no real emergency.

 Automatic emergency service notification is one of the main differences between residential and commercial fire systems.
-A residential system will send a wellness call first to make sure the alarm is verified.
-Commercial systems will notify the fire dept immediately, as false alarms are typically less common.
+A residential fire alarm system will send a wellness call first to make sure the alarm is verified.
+Fire alarm systems for businesses will notify the fire dept immediately, as false alarms are typically less common.

 Over to You